Shamus03/blog/src/pages/about.md

 ## Tech Stack

-This theme is written in vanilla JavaScript (+ TypeScript for type checking) and a little bit of ReactJS for some interactions.
+This blog is written in vanilla JavaScript (+ TypeScript for type checking) and a little bit of ReactJS for some interactions.
 TailwindCSS is used for styling; and Markdown is used for blog contents.

+The site is based on the AstroPaper theme by Sat Naing.
+Normally I enjoy making my own things from scratch, but my main focus here was just getting something up and running.
+I have certainly spent some time making sure I understand everything in this theme, despite not writing it entirely on my own.

 ## Features